Fossil of the Month: Worthenia

 This month’s Fossil of the Month is the Pennsylvanian gastropod Worthenia.
 Gastropods are a class of mollusk that includes snails and slugs.

 Description.
 Worthenia is a moderately spired fossil snail with a trochoid, also called a trochiform shape.
 Trochiform shapes are similar to "top" shells of the modern snail family Trochidae.
 The term “top” shells comes from a shape that is similar to a toy spinning top.
 Worthenia has four to five whorls, with well-developed sutures (grooves) between each whorl.
-It has a distinctive ornamentation along the medial edge of each whorl (termed the “selenizone”) consisting of closely spaced, tiny nodes.
+It has a distinctive ornamentation along the edge of a medial band along each whorl (termed the “selenizone”) consisting of closely spaced, tiny nodes.
+If you look at the main whorl from below, the lower part of the whorl is ornamented with intersecting raised, thin lines.
+Spiral lines (also called threads) are oriented longitudinally (parallel to direction of spiral).
+Transverse lines or threads are oriented across whorls.
 The main whorl has a broad, flat medial profile bounded by two ornamented, chord-like rims.
 The aperture of Worthenia has a semicircular shape.

 Species.
 Two species of Worthenia are reported from Pennsylvanian strata in the Appalachian Basin: Worthenia parvula and Worthenia tabulata.
 These species differ slightly in size and ornamentation, but Worthenia tabulata is the more common in Kentucky.